 We had our ID card ready as we were frequently checked going in and out of casinoes.

 How we got around Macau

 You can practically go around Macau without spending a dime on public transport.
-Unlike Hong Kong, there aren’t a lot of public transport on offer in Macau and most people owns a vehicle.
+Unlike Hong Kong, there aren’t a lot of public transport on offer in Macau and most people own a vehicle.
 It’s either bus or taxi.
 But fear not, because all the casinos offer free transport, usually to and from the ferry terminals or the land border and their hotel.
-They don’t check that you are a residence of their hotel, but you have to be 18 and above or else you can’t even enter the casino.
+They don’t check that you are a resident of their hotel, but you have to be 18 and above or else you can’t even enter the casino.
 However, be prepared for long queuing time.
 We mostly utilize the shuttle service of Venetian and Grand Lisboa.

 While the shuttles of the hotels in Cotai Strip are pretty easy to get on, if you want to take the shuttle from Grand Lisboa, you would need to head to their third floor counter and get a voucher.
 It’s as simple as asking but knowing you have to beforehand saves you time.